EnceladusII/PTU_Project_5/README.md

-# PTU_Project_5
-Exploration of new approaches to define and evaluate a family of repeated regions through alignment using UniProt annotation and AlphaFold predictions
+# PTU_Project_5: Exploration of New Approaches for Defining and Evaluating a Family of Repeated Regions by Alignment Using UniProt Annotations and AlphaFold Predictions

+## Overview
-WD repeats form one of the largest folding families found in humans, with over 2,000 instances spread across 300 different proteins.
-These repeated regions associate to form a three-dimensional globular structure known as a beta-propeller, consisting of 4 to 8 blades, depending on the repeat families.
-These repeats are difficult to characterize and classify due to their significant sequence variability.
-This complexity leads to numerous annotation errors, as observed in the UniProt database.
+WD repeats form one of the largest fold families in humans, with over 2,000 instances across 300 different proteins.
+These repeated regions assemble into a three-dimensional globular structure known as a beta-propeller, featuring 4 to 8 blades depending on the repeat families.
+Due to their high sequence variability, WD repeats are challenging to characterize and classify, leading to frequent annotation errors in the UniProt database.

-Where Project 3 aims to redefine the boundaries of beta-propeller domains formed by WD repeats to attempt to redefine the limits of these repeats, this project proposes a complementary approach, directly using the repeats as study objects.
-The focus will be primarily on sequence and structural alignment of repeats as annotated in UniProt.
-This will allow for the identification of critical parameters within the WD family, filtering and grouping them into subgroups if necessary.
-This information will be used to assess the quality of the currently available annotation on UniProt.
-The ultimate goal is to propose several different definitions of WD repeats and to find objective criteria to assess the validity of each.
+This project proposes a novel approach by focusing directly on WD repeats, analyzing them through sequence and structural alignment using data from UniProt and AlphaFold.
+The goal is to propose multiple definitions for WD repeats and establish objective criteria to assess the validity of each.

-In the context of this project, you will:
+## Project Objectives
-   • Query the UniProt database to retrieve WD repeat annotations
+1. **Query UniProt for WD repeat annotations**
-   • Align, filter, and group the repeat sequences, then identify critical residues
+2. **Align, filter, and group repeat sequences**, and identify critical residues
-   • Retrieve the predicted structures from AlphaFold (and/or PDB structures) of the repeats, superimpose, filter, and group them
+3. **Retrieve AlphaFold (and/or PDB) predicted structures**, superimpose, filter, and group these structures
-   • Identify critical residues in the structure and compare them with the results obtained from sequence alignments
+4. **Identify critical residues in the structures** and compare them with sequence alignment results
-   • Compare your results/conclusions to existing annotations and try to identify cases where the annotation is most likely to be incorrect
+5. **Compare results with existing annotations**, identifying cases where the annotation might be incorrect
-   • Based on conclusions from the two previous approaches, identify different ways to define WD repeats within a beta-propeller and find ways to quantify the relevance of each method (it may be possible to collaborate with the Project 3 group to explore other avenues)
+6. **Define multiple ways to characterize WD repeats** within beta-propellers and quantify the relevance of each method

+## Approach
+This project is divided into several key tasks:
+- **Data Collection**: Retrieve annotations of WD repeats from the UniProt database.
+- **Sequence Alignment**: Align, filter, and group WD repeat sequences, and identify critical residues for each group.
+- **Structural Alignment**: Collect predicted structures of WD repeats from AlphaFold and/or PDB, superimpose, filter, and group these structures.
+- **Critical Residue Identification**: Identify critical residues in both sequence and structural alignments, and compare results.
+- **Annotation Assessment**: Compare your conclusions with existing UniProt annotations, identifying potential annotation errors.
+- **WD Repeat Redefinition**: Propose different ways to define WD repeats within beta-propellers and establish criteria for evaluating each method.

+## Potential Collaboration
+Collaboration with **Project 3** is possible, allowing the exploration of further methods and perspectives for redefining the boundaries of beta-propellers formed by WD repeats.

+---

+For detailed guidance or troubleshooting, please refer to the full project documentation or contact the project lead.